 4. Outdated or Damaged Crib Mattress

-- Check for Sagging: A sagging mattress can't provide proper support and increases suffocation risk.
+- Check for sagging: A sagging mattress does not provide proper support and increases risk.

-- Mold or Odor: Any sign of mold or an unpleasant odor indicates that the mattress may not be safe for your baby.
+- Mold or odor: Any signs of mold or unpleasant smells indicate the mattress is unsafe.

 5. The Presence of Extra Bedding

-While it may look cozy, adding extra blankets, comforters, or pillows can be dangerous.
-Keep it minimal:
+While it may look cozy, extra items can be dangerous:

-- One Fitted Sheet: Use only a fitted sheet for bedding; this is considered the safest option.
+- One fitted sheet only: This is the safest option.

-- No Pillows or Toys: Remove all objects from the crib to prevent suffocation hazards.
+- No pillows or toys: Remove all loose items to reduce suffocation risks.

 What to Look for When Choosing Safe Baby Bedding